testvon/alecsatin.github.io/_posts/2015-09-24-school-makes-stupid.md

 If you’re well educated, you should be of much value to an employer.
 But that’s a side benefit.
 Young Americans are sold the idea that more and more schooling will guarantee more and more income.
 That’s no longer a sure thing.
 Plenty of people with masters and doctorate degrees are barely scraping along.
 Tuition inflation has left a whole generation with terrible student loan debt.
 Taking debt on faith is a sucker’s bet.

-**Please note:** If your're reading this in an email or RSS feed, you must [visit the website](/spirit-of-the-age/school-makes-stupid/){: .btn .btn--warning} to watch the video.
+**Please note:** If you're reading this in an email or RSS feed, you must [visit the website](http://www.alecsatin.com/spirit-of-the-age/school-makes-stupid/){: .btn .btn--warning} to watch the video.
 {: .notice}

 ![School makes stupid]({{ site.url }}{{ site.baseurl }}/assets/images/idiocracy.jpg)